gardener/gardener/docs/deployment/image_vector.md

 - name: pause-container
   sourceRepository: github.com/kubernetes/kubernetes/blob/master/build/pause/Dockerfile
   repository: registry.k8s.io/pause
-  tag: "3.0"
+  tag: "3.5"
   architectures:
   - amd64
 - name: pause-container
   sourceRepository: github.com/kubernetes/kubernetes/blob/master/build/pause/Dockerfile
   repository: registry.k8s.io/pause
-  tag: "3.0"
+  tag: "3.5"
   architectures:
   - arm64
 - name: pause-container
   sourceRepository: github.com/kubernetes/kubernetes/blob/master/build/pause/Dockerfile
   repository: registry.k8s.io/pause
-  tag: "3.0"
+  tag: "3.5"
   architectures:
   - amd64
   - arm64
 ...
 ```

 Architectures is an optional field of image.
 It is a list of strings specifying CPU architecture of machines on which this image can be used.
-The valid options for architectures field are as follow:
+The valid options for architectures field are as follows:
-- `amd64` : This sepecifies image can run only on machines having CPU architecture `amd64`.
+- `amd64` : This specifies image can run only on machines having CPU architecture `amd64`.
-- `arm64` : This sepecifies image can run only on machines having CPU architecture `arm64`.
+- `arm64` : This specifies image can run only on machines having CPU architecture `arm64`.

-If image doesn't specifies any architectures then by default it is considered to support both `amd64` and `arm64` architectures.
+If image doesn't specify any architectures then by default it is considered to support both `amd64` and `arm64` architectures.

 ## Overwrite image vector